-- 3.51 Subject to delegation by the President of the System, the Vice President for Academic Affairs has the general assignment of effective coordination of the general academic institutions.
-Specifically, he: - 3.511 Submits to the President of the System recommendations on the System programs in education, research, and public service, including general plans and operations of general aca- demic institutions.
-3.512 Reviews and makes recommendations on pro- posals from the general academic institutions requiring action by the President of the System.
-3.513 Works with the general academic institutions to develop general guidelines concerning faculty workload and faculty policies and recommends to the President of the System concerning System policies on these matters.
 3.514 Prepares and submits to the President of the System long-range and immediate academic plans for the general academic institutions including programs for continuous evaluation of existing academic programs.
-3.515 Pursuant to governing policies, recommends to the President of the System upon the annual operating budget requests submitted by each gen- eral academic institution.
-3.516 Recommends to the President of the System leg- islative appropriation requests (and policies for the development of such requests) to be sub- mitted by the System on behalf of the general academic institutions.
-3.517 Processes all academic matters for the System general academic institutions with the Coordinat- ing Board, and coordinates other academic matters directed to the Coordinating Board.
+3.515 existing academic programs.
+Pursuant to governing policies, recommends to the President of the System upon the annual operating budget requests submitted by each general academic institution.
+3.516 Recommends to the President of the System legislative appropriation requests (and policies for the development of such requests) to be submitted by the System on behalf of the general academic institutions.
+3.517 Processes all academic matters for the System general academic institutions with the Coordinating Board, and coordinates other academic matters directed to the Coordinating Board.
 3.518 Coordinates the preparation of the agenda for meetings of the Council of Academic Institutions.
-3.519 In matters involving joint programs between Sys- tem general academic institutions and System health institutions, coordinates with the Vice President for Health Affairs.
-The Vice Dro sident for Academic Affairs reports to and is
+3.519 In matters involving joint programs between System general academic institutions and System health institutions, coordinates with the Vice President for Health Affairs.
+3.52 sident for Academic Affairs reports to and is the President of the System.